Bug report #17150

 agree.

-#6 Updated by Nyall Dawson over 6 years ago
+#6 Updated by Nyall Dawson about 7 years ago

 Giovanni - I've been trying to track down when this change was made to see what the rationale behind it was.
 I think it may have been an issue with the processing distance matrix since forever, and it's only since the other python distance matrix tool was replaced with the processing version that this issue became known.
 Does that sound correct to you?